SimpliCTea/udacity-projects/dog_breed_classifier/README.md

 The process is described in detail in the dog-app notebook in cnn_setup/dog_app.*, so I will not explain the entire process here in the README.

 The following topics are covered in the notebook:
-- The data used for the training and testing
+- The data used for the training and testing (the data was provided by Udacity)
 - Building an algorithm to determine whether there is a dog in the given picture.
 - Building an algorithm to determine whether there is a human face in the given picture.
 - Building a CNN from scratch.
 - Building a CNN based on VGG16 using transfer learning.
 - Building, training and optimizing a CNN based on Resnet50 using transfer learning.
 - Putting it all together in a single algorithm, that takes a picture, verifies a dog or human is in it and then returns the predicted dog breed.

+The classifier currently has an accuracy of roughly 85%, which is not perfect, but regarding the difficulty of accurately determining the breed of a dog it's decent.
+The classifier can differ between 133 dog breeds, so the chance of guessing right is about 0.75%.

 ### Part 2 - Building the Flask app